dev-xiligroup/xili-re-un-attach-media/README.md

 == Installation ==

+Note: if downloaded and unzipped from GitHub - delete "master" suffix - the plugin folder name must be /xili-re-un-attach-media/

 1. Upload the folder /xili-re-un-attach-media/ containing files including "xili-re-un-attach-media.php" to the "/wp-content/plugins/" directory.

 2. Activate the plugin through the "Plugins" menu in WordPress.